 If the cancer is small, the breast can be conserved.
 Conserving surgery techniques use plastic surgery after the removal of the tumor to reconstruct the breast in order to achieve the best end result.
 At Docrates, the goal is always to conserve the breast as long as it is medically possible and the patient wishes it.

 In breast-conserving surgery, the tumor is removed and the healthy breast tissue is saved.
 At the end of the operation, the shape of the breast is reconstructed using plastic surgery.
-Sometimes, the other breast may be made smaller, for example, to achieve symmetry in terms of size and shape.
+Sometimes, the other breast may be made smaller and more lifted, for example, to achieve symmetry in terms of size and shape.
 It is our experience that, after breast-conserving surgery, there is rarely any need for repeating the surgery or correcting its results at a later date.
-Learn more about breast cancer surgery techniques.

 Mastectomy – removal of the breast